Showing a loading screen while initializing a Blazor application

 • Gérald Barré

-Your Blazor application may require some initialization steps.
-For instance, you may need to get the user data from a web API before the user can use the application.
-Depending on the network this can be fast or take a few seconds.
-You may want to show a loading screen while initializing the application.
+Blazor applications often require initialization steps before they are ready to use.
+For example, you may need to fetch user data from a web API.
+Depending on network conditions, this can be nearly instant or take a few seconds, so showing a loading screen during initialization improves the user experience.

-The solution to everything in Blazor is to create a component!
-In this case, the component will load the data asynchronously and display a loading message meanwhile.
+The answer to most things in Blazor is to create a component!
+In this case, the component loads data asynchronously and displays a loading message in the meantime.
 Once the data is loaded, it replaces the loading message with the actual content.
-So, if you wrap the main component (surely the Router) by this loading component, the user will see the loading message until the application is ready.
-If you have multiple initialization steps, you can even use a progress bar to indicate the progression.
+If you wrap the main component (typically the Router) with this loading component, the user will see the loading message until the application is ready.
+If you have multiple initialization steps, you can even use a progress bar to indicate progress.

 Razor